Research activities in the speech therapy group of a kindergarten

 We offer a list of sample tasks - experiments that we conducted with children:

-Make sound models of words, compare them.
+Make sound models of words and compare them.

 How many sounds are there in a word?
 Write the number in the square.

-Match the picture with the sound model.
+Connect the picture with the sound model.

-Match pictures and sound patterns.
+Connect pictures and sound models together.

 Choose one word for each sound model.